lauurnce/feedy/docs/notes/data-model.md

 - The entry is the atomic unit of the system; every stage reads and writes entries.
 - A FeedEntry carries exactly five keys: url, title, date, source and summary.
 - Optional fields default to None so "not provided" stays distinguishable from "empty".
-- An upstream id must be stable across fetches, or deduplication silently stops working.
+- The url must be stable across fetches, or deduplication silently stops working.
 - Timestamps are UTC at rest; local time exists only at the moment of display.
 - The source field holds the registry name, tying an entry back to the adapter that produced it.
 - Titles are plain text.
 Markup in a title is stripped at the source boundary.